sfreeman422/RaspAlarm/README.md

 # Changelog/Status

 ## 9/24/17 - Changes
 - Adjusted code to include an auto brightness feature that adjusts brightness on the RaspberryPi as long as the code is in fact running on a Raspberry Pi.
 This is controlled by modifying `/sys/class/backlight/rpi_backlight/brightness`.
 0 is off, 1 is on, and anything from 2-255 increases the brightness.
 When the software detects that it is in fact night time, it will reduce brightness accordingly.
 When it is day time, it increases.
 This relies on the `/sys/class/backlight/rpi_backlight/brightness` file permissions set to 777.
+Is is also important to note that you must set your environtment variable `isRaspberryPi=true` if you intend on using this on a Raspberry Pi.
 - Added the ability for the weather icons to be updated dynamically.
 If the sun will have set for the weather shown, the icon is updated accordingly.
 For example, if the sun sets today at 6pm, it is clear out and the current time is 3:40pm, we show a sun icon for 4pm, 5pm, and then, since the sun will set at 6pm, we have a moon icon for 6pm, 7pm and onward.
 - Added ESLint support to make code more human readable.